Annual Parish Meeting

 Who will Chair the meeting?

 The Chairman of the Parish Council will Chair the meeting.
-If the Chair is not able to attend, then the meeting will elect a chairman from among those electors present.
+If the Chair is not able to attend, then Councillors will elect a Chairman from those Councillors present.

 Will Parish Councillors be there?